 Several friends have expressed their opinion that “native plant” means plants that were growing naturally here when the European settlers came.
 This is the tacit definition many botanists and native-plant enthusiasts seem to use.

 Plants that were introduced by man during the last three hundred or so years and that have adapted to our landscape and climate are referred to as “naturalized.”
 An example of this in Texas is the black locust (Robinia pseudoacacia), originally native to the northeastern US, but now prevalent in Gulf Coast states, where it was introduced by nurserymen.
 Those aggressive naturalized plants that are detrimental to the health of native-plant populations commonly are called “invasive exotics” and “noxious weeds.”
-Chinese tallow (Sapium sebiferum) and Japanese honeysuckle (Lonicera japonica) are notorious examples of invasive exotic species.
+Chinese tallow (Sapium sebiferum) and Japanese honeysuckle (Lonicera japonica) are notorious examples of highly proliferating exotic species.